embeddedartistry/athena-eeprom/README.md

 ```

 This library automatically handles the offset that protects Athena-specific EEPROM data.
 The actual size of the EEPROM available to your program is reduced by `NETEEPROM_OFFSET` bytes, defined in `AthenaEEPROM.h`.

+For more information on migrating an existing application that uses the EEPROM, see the [migration guide](docs/eeprom_migration_guide.md).

 ## EEPROM Memory Requirements